 Skip to main content

 This guide shows you how to move USDC out of an OMS custodial wallet using the two-step quote and transaction flow.
-The crypto-to-crypto path described first is fully supported today.
-Paying out to a bank account is covered at the end and is early access.
+The crypto-to-crypto path is described first; paying out to a bank account follows the same pattern and is covered at the end.

 Send from a wallet flow